 Q. Can stalled uploads be removed from the Upload Jobs page?

-A. The Upload Jobs represents a history of all of your past uploads, including any in-progress, complete, stalled, or failed uploads.
+A. The Upload Jobs represents a history of all of your past uploads, including any in-progress, completed, stalled, or failed.
 There is currently no method to delete an upload job entry from the Upload Jobs list.

 Q. Do you have any tips for avoiding stalled uploads?

-- Close running applications that are using your files.
-It's possible that another program (e.g. RealityCapture, Blender, a background virus scanner, etc..) may modify or lock some of your files during upload.
-To mitigate this, make sure to close any application that might be accessing the files you're attempting to upload.
+- Close running applications that may be accessing your files.
+It's possible that another program (e.g. RealityCapture, Blender, virus scanner, etc..) may modify or lock some of your files during upload.
+Make sure to close any application that might be accessing the files you're attempting to upload.
 It's best to keep any application that may be accessing these files closed until the upload is finished.
-Another workaround is to first copy the files to another directory and upload from there.
+Another workaround is to first copy the files to another directory (preferably a local and fast SSD/NVME drive) and upload from there.

 - Upload from internal storage.
 It's always best to upload from a internal drive than using a network or external drive.
-Network or external drives can become inaccessible during upload.
+Network and external drives are not as reliable and can become inaccessible during an upload.
 This can happen because of faulty cabling, driver, or OS issues.